 Tuesday, April 16, 2013

 I had been holding onto the stroller when I fell, I took your brother over with me.
 Thankfully, he saw it as his own fair ride and was having a blast, just giggling away.
-As you know, I was ok and so were you but that kicked off the fainting spells that would last until you were born.
+As you know, I was okay, and so were you, but that kicked off the fainting spells that would last until you were born.
 Other then that, you weren't to bad of a pregnancy.
-It was the normal throwing up and crazy up and down energy I had with the other two.
+It was the normal throwing up, and crazy up & down energy I had with the other two.

-I should have known that, when we arrived that morning to find that I was already having contraction.
+I should have known when we arrived that morning - to find that I was already having contraction.
 Anyhow, the people insisted I just wait.
-I did everything in my power not to push but you were a persistent little thing.
-Finally, I was given the ok to lay back, where I then insisted to the nurse, that you were on the way.
-With one fast peep, she was off and running.
-Calling in every nurse near by, sending one to call the doctor quickly but it didn't matter.
+I did everything in my power not to push, but you were a persistent little thing.
+Finally, I was given the okay to lay back, where I then insisted to the nurse, that you were on the way.
+With one fast peek, she was off and running.
+Calling in every nurse near by, sending one to call the doctor quickly, but it didn't matter.
 You weren't waiting for anyone, I delivered and the nurse pretty much played catcher.
 They had no time to prepare, the nurse was covered in what your dad refers to as "parts of my liver" because that's what he thinks placenta looks like.

 Everyone in the room was full of an amazing energy.
 Lots of laughing and happiness as they stood in this shocking moment.
 Not one of them had expected it, nor had I. Only moments before, I was hardly dilated, the contraction were hardly felt...everything was normal.
-Then out of no where, the contraction were insanely intense and I was rushing your daddy back up stairs, from his lunch with nana, I just had a feeling it wouldn't be much longer.
+Then out of no where, the contraction were insanely intense and I was rushing your daddy back up stairs, from his lunch with Nana, I just had a feeling it wouldn't be much longer.
 Boy, I sure didn't know the half of it.
 Your daddy is back in the room only a few minutes before you arrive.
 Your delivery was as simple as rolling over.
-I laid to the side and rolled to my back and there you were, my speedy little bundle.
+I laid to the side and rolled to my back, and boom, there you were.
+My speedy little bundle.

 This year has flown by and you've changed so much.
 No longer are you a baby, no longer are you fully dependent on me.
-Your becoming your own little person, with your likes and dislikes.
+You're becoming your own little person, with your own likes and dislikes.
 You love to laugh, I imagine you'll be quite the little comedian.
-Your determined to keep up with your sibling and you were a pleasant baby, now your a pleasant, active crawler(toddler?).
-You no longer live in my room and you don't wake me every morning with a pull of the hair and that cute little sly smile.
+You're determined to keep up with your sibling and you were a pleasant baby, now your a pleasant, active - crawler(toddler?).
+You no longer live in my room, and you don't wake me every morning with a pull of the hair and that cute little sly smile.

 Just days ago, you moved into your own room.
-You slept like a rock and it was clear my presence was in no way needed anymore.
+You slept like a rock, and it was clear my presence was in no way needed anymore.
 These moments weren't hard with your siblings, they were happy moment.
-I was happy to celebrate their birthdays, move them into their own room and for them to grow less needing, in me.
+I was happy to celebrate their birthdays, move them into their own rooms, and for them to grow less needing, in me.

-I mean, I want mine to grow up, live life, move out and on but your the baby.
-You don't know this yet but the baby is always the special one and believe me you are.
-I'm sorry that you won't get the "baby" treatment around here, as the oldest child in my family, I know how it is to watch the baby be favored and I won't have that here.
-I just wanted to let you know that your super special in my heart because your the last truly amazing thing ill ever do.
+I mean, I want mine to grow up, live life, move out and on, but your the baby.
+You don't know this yet, but the baby is always the special one, and believe me - you are!
+I'm sorry that you won't get the "baby" treatment around here, as the oldest child in my family - I know how it is to watch the baby be favored, and I won't have that here.
+I just wanted to let you know that your super special in my heart, because at the end of the day, you're the last truly amazing thing ill ever do.
 Happy Birthday!